indigo423/opennms.org/user/pages/05.blog/2017-08-15-load-thresholding/item.md

 Sounds everything but perfect.
 At least when we are talking about servers.

-Usual Windows user never heard about that because it's just a Linux thingy.
+Usual Windows user never heard about that because it's just a Unix-thing.
 Maybe that's not totally correct, but at least Windows doesn't have a similar metric.

-Fortunately I don't have to explain what load is or how it's defined because there are many explanation in the internet.
+Fortunately, I don't have to explain what load is or how it's defined because there are many explanation on the internet.
 I found my favorite one on [blog.scoutapp.com](http://blog.scoutapp.com/articles/2009/07/31/understanding-load-averages).

-When you have read this article you know, that the maximum load on a Linux machine depends on the amount of CPU cores.
+Once you read the article, you know that the ideal load on a Linux machine depends on the number of CPU cores.
 And maybe you already foresee what that means for your threshold configs.
 Yes, you will need individual thresholds for your servers depending on the amount of CPU cores.